Evacuation order still in place after fiery Iowa derailment

 Tysver said several cars involved in the derailment were carrying hydrochloric acid, potassium hydroxide and asphalt.
 An empty tank car on the train had been carrying liquid ammonia nitrate.

-The railroad said the cause of the derailment remains under investigation, but witnesses reported that a bridge had collapsed underneath the train.
+The railroad said the cause of the derailment remains under investigation, but witnesses reported that a bridge had been damaged underneath the train.